Parking for staff is free until 31 March 2023 in recognition of the rising cost of living and the impact on staff.

 Once the multi-storey car park (MSCP) fully opens, car parking across the main hospital site, not just the multi-storey car park, will operate using an automatic number plate recognition.
 This will include the parking at the Children's Centre.

 Staff are currently advised to park in the multi-storey car park so that other spaces on the wider hospital site can be used by patients and visitors.
-Staff are helping to test the new MSCP while the automatic numberplate recognition system is being set-up.

 Getting ready for the new barrier system